officelifehq/docs/docs/documentation/communicate/wiki.md

 ## Overview

 Wikis let employees store information in a central place and share knowledge to all the company.
-Wikis, by nature, are public.
+Wikis, by nature, are public - so everyone can contribute.

 ## Anatomy of a wiki